 Step 5: Learn + make any necessary adjustments along the way

-As we work on our goals, there are almost always things that will change.
+As we work on our goals, there are almost always things that will learn – and need to change.

-Maybe you’ll get new information that lets you know there is something that needs to change.
+Maybe you’ll get new information that something that needs to change.
 Maybe you learn something that adds new actions or removes the need for certain actions you thought you needed.
 Or maybe what you learn changes the strategy or approach you take completely.